 Pedacyclist - A pedacyclist is any occupant of a pedacycle in transport.
 A pedacycle is a non-motorized other road vehicle propelled by pedaling.
-(Bicycle, Tricycle, Unicycle, pedal car

-2016 - Investigator's Traffic Crash Report Manual and others) Clarification - Normally pedacyclist are injured when struck by a motor vehicle; otherwise they are considered witnesses to the events of the crash.
+(Bicycle, Tricycle, Unicycle, pedal car and others) Clarification - Normally pedacyclist are injured when struck by a motor vehicle; otherwise they are considered witnesses to the events of the crash.
 Pedacyclist are Non-Motorist, persons involved in a crash who were NOT occupants of a motor vehicle.
 Occupants of any form of pedacycle injured or killed in a crash.
 Does not include motor driven cyclist, motorized skate boards, pedestrian vehicles or Segways.